cherioux/YouTube-Download-Helper/README.md

 #### Copyright and eula
  By downloading this program, you agree to not sell, reverse engineer, reupload, distribute in any other way then providing the official download link, and cannot modifiy the source then sell.

  You agree that this program is for personal use only, and while you can provide people with download links, it must be a link to the official download.
-You may modifiy the code if you so happen to have the know-how to reverse engineer the source code, but any modifications you make cannot be redistributed.
+You may modifiy the code if you so happen to have the know-how to reverse engineer the source code, but any modifications you make cannot be redistributed, including but not limited to, changes to ytdl.exe, ytdlreq.exe, and flora.dll.

  If you do decide to make modifications to the program, and want to implement them, you can do so by creating a pull request.

 This program, YtDL-H, is an addon for YouTube-DL.
 I do not own YouTube-DL, and YouTube-DL is owned by another party.
 I'm just here to make the experience even easier than it already is.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+I do not condone piracy.
+Use this for personal use only.

 Last updated: March 20th, 2019 at 8:12:57PM.